dancenguyen/humanitarian-tweet-classification/README.md

 	- Stripping stopwords, punctuations, and hashtag symbol.
 Negation words ("no", "not") are kept
 	- TF-IDF with parameters: ngram_range= (1, 2), sublinear_tf= True
 - For BERTweet:
 	- The text are normalised using [BERTweet's normalizer](https://github.com/VinAIResearch/BERTweet#-normalize-raw-input-tweets).
 This makes the texts consistent with BERTweet's tokenization.
-These changes are purely syntactic and preserve all original meanings.
 For example: "cannot" into "can not", and "…" into "..."
 ## Evaluation metrics:
 Macro f1-score was used as the main evaluation metrics as we have 10 different classes with extreme class imbalance.
 For underperforming classes, their individual f1-score are examined more closely.
 ## Baseline modelling:
-First, two linear models are used as the baseline:
+Two linear models are used as baseline:

- **Logistic regressions:**
+- **Logistic regressions**
-- Suitable for multiclass classification
- **Linear Support Vector Machine:**
+- **Linear Support Vector Machine**
-- Suitable for multiclass classification
+- Tree models such as XGBoost are not used because their low-incompatibility with sparse text data.

-- (Vectorized) Text data is sparse, tree models won't perform well The misclassifications of the two models are then examined manually, revealing their weaknesses which will be the motivation for using BERTweet in the next part.
+The misclassifications of the two models are then examined manually, revealing their weaknesses which will be the motivation for using BERTweet in the next part.
 ### Result